Hometown: Grey County, ON

 Name one person, other than your parents, who has had the most influence on your life.
 Why?

 There are many people who have influenced and mentored me through the years but there is one person who has been an outstanding example of how women can be inspiring leaders and a dominating force in their fields.
 This wonderful, inspiring woman’s name is Karen Cox, Owner and Broker of Record for Sea & Ski Realty, the past president of the Ontario Real Estate Association, and my boss.
-Though I have not known Karen for as long as I would like, every day when I go to work, I get to be a part of her ambitious ideas and business goals.
-There has never been a day where she doesn’t inspire me to go after my goals.
+In the short time I have known Karen, she has inspired me every single day.
+Each workday, I get to be a part of her ambitious ideas and business goals.
 She has accomplished so much in her life already and continues to make an impact in the community every day.
-From the moment I told Karen about my dream to be Miss Universe Canada, she has been so supportive and has been like my own personal coach.
-Karen’s list of accomplishments is endless, but to me what is the most inspiring about Karen is her passion to be involved in the community and to always motivate others to go after their dreams.
+From the moment I told Karen about my dream to be Miss Universe Canada, she willingly and enthusiastically jumped into being my personal coach.
+Karen’s list of accomplishments includes 2011 Volunteer of the Year Award, Real Estate Professional Magazine’s Elite Women of 2019, President of Shallow Brook Productions, and President and Director of Meaford & District Chamber of Commerce just to name a few.
+Although her list of accomplishments is extensive, the most inspiring thing about Karen is her passion to be involved in the betterment of her community.

 What is your proudest personal accomplishment (other than participating in this pageant)?

 My proudest personal accomplishment would be when I was given the honor of being crowned the 2011-2012 Feversham Fall Fair Ambassador.
-This was an opportunity to represent my home and promote our fair and what we represent all over the province.
-Throughout my reign many doors where opened.
-I received the opportunity to be a member of the Agricultural society, organize fundraising events, be involved with local politics, and most importantly, to be a role model for young women in our community.
+This was an opportunity to represent my home and promote our fall fair all over the province.
+Throughout my reign, many doors were opened.
+I had the opportunity to be a member of the Agricultural society, organize fundraising events, be involved with local politics, and most importantly, be a role model for young women in my community.
 Being the Ambassador was a turning point in my life.
-It is where I learned to advanced my public speaking skills, build my self-confidence, and it sparked the flame to my passion of wanting to be a community leader.
+It is where I learned to advance my public speaking skills, build my self-confidence, and it sparked the flame to my passion of wanting to be a community leader.
+After my experience as Fall Fair Ambassador, I created a mentorship program in which I coached like-minded young women who were interested in being a leader in their community.
+I prepped them to compete in our local pageant and supported them as they began their journey in becoming a leader.
+I worked with the girls to advance their public speaking skills, and prepared them for interviews.

 What is the most interesting or unique thing that has ever happened to you and/or what is the most interesting thing about you?

 One of my most memorable experiences was when I competed in my first 4-H showmanship competition.
 4-H is a not-for-profit organization that is focused on strong leadership for world-class positive youth development experiences in Canada.
+Pledging ‘My head to clearer thinking, My heart to greater loyalty, My hands to larger service, My health to better living, For my club, my community, my country, and my world,’ is a motto I still carry close with me to this day.
 On the day of the competition it was 30 degrees Celsius and Alley, my black angus calf, was exhausted from a long day of being at the fall fair.
 I had made it to the final 5 showmen, and I was the only female left.
 During the competition, Alley decided to take off and drag me out of the show ring by my arm.
-Though it looked as though I was out of the competition, I told myself this is my opportunity to show how strong females really are.
-With a sprained wrist I walked Alley back out into the show ring and continued the competition.
-Not only did I win, I also discovered how tough I really was, and that believing in yourself is a truly powerful tool.
+Although it looked like I was out of the competition, I told myself that was my opportunity to prove in a male-dominated activity, how strong women are.
+With a sprained wrist and covered in barn dust and debris, I walked Alley back into the show ring and continued the competition.
+Not only did I win, I also discovered how tough I really am.
+I could have let the pain, anger and embarrassment take me over but instead, I picked myself up and waltzed back in to show that believing in yourself is the most powerful tool to have.

 What is your career ambition and what are you doing or plan to do to accomplish that goal?